SRFNStack/spliffy/README.md

 You can configure this with the staticCacheControl property of the config.

 If you want to serve a .js file as a static file instead of having it be a route handler, change the extension to .static.js.

+You can cache files in memory by setting cacheStatic to true on the config.
+If watchFiles is enabled these will be updated when the files change, if not the server will need a restart.

 ### JS Request Handler
 ```js